Ich, also known as ick, is one of the most prevalent diseases in the aquarium hobby and every fish keeper will deal with it at least once.

-To get rid of Ich fast and on time you should increase the temperature with about 2 degrees every 3 hours which also helps to avoid a heat shock for the fish.
+To get rid of Ich fast and on time you should increase the temperature by about 2 degrees every 3 hours which also helps to avoid a heat shock for the fish.

-This will speed up the parasite’s life cycle to the point of reaching its theront phase, in which you’ll be able to treat it because the progression of the infection and the rate at which white spots appear on a fish depend on water temperature.
+This will speed up the parasite’s life cycle to the point of reaching its Theront phase, in which you’ll be able to treat it because the progression of the infection and the rate at which white spots appear on a fish depends on water temperature.

 Bear in mind that not all fish will be able to tolerate such levels of heat.

 High heat alone can cure freshwater fish of a weaker strain of Ich that’s spotted in its early stages.

 However, a heat-only treatment of Ich is only adequate in tropical aquariums where fish prefer warmer water.

 - Put in an airstone to increase the oxygen level in the water.